March 25, 1997

 Momma looked up, “Oh, Tessie, good.
 You made it.
 Gimme a hug.”

-I wrapped my arm around Momma and rested my head on her shoulder.
-She stroked my hair as we sat there for a while, just holding onto each other.
+I wrapped my arm around her neck and rested my head on her shoulder.
+We sat there for a while just holding onto each other.
+I could hear the television blaring in the background.
+Annie was in the living room watching a rerun of I Love Lucy.

 The next day was Sunday, and since we don’t go to church, I slept in.
-I heard Momma come in from work, but I just rolled over and went back to sleep.
-Later that morning, I got up, went into the kitchen and made a bowl of cereal.
-I wanted to turn on the tv, but with the way the house is set up, Momma and Daddy’s bedroom wall adjoins the living room, so they’d be able to hear it.
-Then, Daddy would wake up mad and throwing stuff.
+Eventually, I got up, went into the kitchen and made a bowl of cereal.
+I wanted to turn on the tv, but I can’t since Momma and Daddy’s bedroom is on the other side of the living room wall.
+And, the walls are paper thin already.
+If we woke Momma up, Daddy start throwing stuff.

-So, I grabbed my book and sat in the living room on the couch eating breakfast.
-I’m reading Catcher in the Rye right now.
-I had to check it from the town’s public library because the school librarian wouldn’t let me check it out without a note from my parents.
+I was reading Catcher in the Rye.
+I had to check it from the public library because the school librarian wouldn’t let me check it out without a note from my parents.
 I didn’t even want to read it at first but when she told me that I couldn’t, well, that was that.
 I’m not even entirely sure what the big fuss is about.
 The main character is an antisocial snot but I expected more sex or violence or something.
-I mean, I’ve been reading V.C Andrews’ books for years, and they sell those by the cashier at Walmart.
+I mean, I’ve been reading V.C Andrews’ books for years, and they sell those next to the cash registers at Walmart.
 I’m not even sure if the librarian has ever talked to a teenager or read Catcher in the Rye if she thinks this book is scandalous.

 Daddy eventually got up and took up his usual spot at the dining room table.
 He said he had a headache, which meant again no tv, so I spent the rest of the day picking up the house and reading.
-Momma got up later in the afternoon, washed clothes, and cooked dinner.
+Momma got up later that afternoon and started washing clothes and cooking dinner.

 “Tess, we’re gonna have to sell Prince,” he said.

-Still, I didn’t know what to say.
-I loved our horse.
+I didn’t know what to say, I loved our horse.
 I loved seeing him graze in the pasture when I was leaving for school.
-It always looked like a scene from a painting—the sun coming up over the hill, orange and yellow.
-His swayed back and strong legs.
-I never rode him—we had a saddle at one time but then Daddy sold it for extra cash.
+It was a scene from a painting — the sun in streaks of yellow and orange coming up over the hill.
+Prince’s swayed back and strong legs.
+I never rode him —- we used to have a saddle but Daddy sold it.
 But, I would brush his mane and feed him sugar cubes and carrot sticks.

 Still, Prince wasn’t a cow.
 He had a personality.

-And, this also meant that things were getting bad.
-Prince was my barometer of sorts, a savings account—but, Prince could only be sold once and this meant that things were getting bad.
+And, selling Prince also meant that things were getting bad.
+All the money was gone.
+Prince was my barometer of sorts, a savings account —- but Prince could only be sold once, so things were getting bad then.

 Leave a comment